Yudy1993/icecream-streamlit/README.md

 ## 🚀 What It Does

 - Generates images of ice cream
-- Random styles, flavors, and settings
+- Random styles, flavors, and colors
 - Instant refresh for endless sweet creativity
 - Link: https://yudy1993-icecream-streamlit-app-wkempr.streamlit.app